Bio for downloads in pdf format (short, long w-links, long text only)

 Aspects label.
 Mr. Hemingway has been developing a new solo CD + DVD project for the past fifteen years which will weave together some of his more recent solo works and his work as a film artist as it relates to his solo percussion work.
 Release is scheduled for September 2011.
 He currently is performing a solo program entitled "Behaviors" in collaboration with video artist Beth Warshafsky with whom he has been collaborating since the late 80's.
 The program puts a collection of his new electro-acoustic solo works in a theatrical framework that includes video projection and real time interactive visual and sound work.
 A major new release of his solo work both as a drummer and electronic musician, combined with his visual art work as fimmaker was released on Auricle Records as a CD+ DVD in January of 2014 called "kernelings".

 His work as a composer and percussionist includes recordings, collaborations and performances with Derek Bailey, Leo Smith, Oliver Lake, Kenny Wheeler, Frank Gratkowski, George Lewis, John Cale and Hank Roberts among many others.
 Collaborative trios include the GRH trio with German pianist Georg Graewe and the Dutch cellist Ernst Reijseger, the WHO trio with Swiss pianist Michel Wintsch and bassist Baenz Oester, and Brew with Reggie Workman and Miya Masaoka.
+In 2013 the trio Tree Ear with guitarist Manuel Troller and multi-reedist Sebastian Strinning was formed and in 2017 they released their debut recording on Clean Feed records “Witches Butter”.

 The many facets of Hemingway's work as composer/soloist/collaborator/ensemble member can be heard on over 150 recordings from many different record labels, among them: Tzadik Records, Enja, Palmetto, Mode/Avant, Random Acoustics, Intact, Auricle Records, and Hat Art.

 Between 2005 and 2009 Mr. Hemingway was part of the faculty of New School's "Jazz and Contemporary Music" program where he ran the Sound in Time ensemble and taught two different history classes, one in World Music History and the other in Contemporary Jazz and its Exponents, the latter of which focused on the music of the 1960s until the present.
 Both history courses were taught as multimedia lectures, incorporating audio and visual data including numerous fims Mr. Hemingway had collected to help intensify the experience of assimilating these important history topics.
 Since the fall of 2009 Mr. Hemingway has joined the faculty of the Hochshule Luzern in Switzerland where he is now lives and is based for the forseeable future.
-In this context Mr. Hemingway teaches drumming, improvisation, composition, songwriting, multimedia and history as well running a variety of workshops each semester.
+In this context Mr. Hemingway teaches drumming, improvisation, composition, songwriting and history as well running a variety of workshops each semester.